george-hawkins/pololu-romi-jetbot/jetson-nano-gstreamer.md

 |--------|--------|--------|--------|
 | ![mode 0](images/nvarguscamerasrc-modes/cmp-mode-0.jpg) | ![mode 1](images/nvarguscamerasrc-modes/cmp-mode-1.jpg) | ![mode 2](images/nvarguscamerasrc-modes/cmp-mode-2.jpg) | ![mode 4](images/nvarguscamerasrc-modes/cmp-mode-4.jpg) |

 For still images it's hard to see why you'd ever use anything other than mode 0.
-For video the FPS rate of the different modes becomes an issue - although here it's hard to see why one would ever use mode 2 it uses a smaller area of the sensor than mode 4 and can only achieve a FPS that's a quarter of that of mode 4.
+For video the FPS rate of the different modes becomes an issue - although here it's hard to see why one would ever use mode 2 - it uses a smaller area of the sensor than mode 4 and can only achieve a FPS that's a quarter of that of mode 4.
 Mode 4 uses binning (2x2 pixels become 1 pixel in the output image) whereas mode 2 captures at native resolution - however even this doesn't weigh in mode 2's favor - binning is generally seen as advantageous as it reduces sensor noise (which becomes more apparent in low light situations).

+**Update:** when capturing still images using mode 2 and mode 4, those captured using mode 4 do look more grainy - so perhaps the 120 FPS or mode 4 (vs the 30 FPS of mode 2) comes into play even for still images and affects the amount of time the sensor is exposed to light (I would have imagined FPS was only a factor for video capture - but maybe still images are simply equivalent to a video consisting of a single frame).

-So when working through any machine vision projects and using image capture code written by someone else it's worth first starting up video streaming, as up above, in mode 0 and comparing what you see with what the image capture code you're using sees.
+So when working through any machine vision projects and using image capture code written by someone else it's worth first starting up video streaming, as up above, in mode 0, and comparing what you see with what the image capture code you're using sees.
 The original author may have inadvertently selected parameters that result in a less than ideal mode, like mode 2, being selected.

 GStreamer basics
 ----------------